thiagokiyota/terraform-provider-aws/website/docs/r/s3_bucket.html.markdown

 * `bucket_domain_name` - The bucket domain name.
 Will be of format `bucketname.s3.amazonaws.com`.
 * `bucket_regional_domain_name` - The bucket region-specific domain name.
 The bucket domain name including the region name, please refer [here](https://docs.aws.amazon.com/general/latest/gr/rande.html#s3_region) for format.
 Note: The AWS CloudFront allows specifying S3 region-specific endpoint when creating S3 origin, it will prevent [redirect issues](https://forums.aws.amazon.com/thread.jspa?threadID=216814) from CloudFront to S3 Origin URL.
 * `hosted_zone_id` - The [Route 53 Hosted Zone ID](https://docs.aws.amazon.com/general/latest/gr/rande.html#s3_website_region_endpoints) for this bucket's region.
+* `object_lock_configuration` - The [S3 object locking](https://docs.aws.amazon.com/AmazonS3/latest/dev/object-lock.html) configuration.
+    * `object_lock_enabled` - Whether this bucket has an Object Lock configuration enabled.
+    * `rule` - The Object Lock rule in place for this bucket.
+        * `default_retention` - The default retention period applied to new objects placed in this bucket.
+            * `mode` - The default Object Lock retention mode applied to new objects placed in this bucket.
+            * `days` - The number of days specified for the default retention period.
+            * `years` - The number of years specified for the default retention period.
 * `region` - The AWS region this bucket resides in.
 * `tags_all` - A map of tags assigned to the resource, including those inherited from the provider [`default_tags` configuration block](/docs/providers/aws/index.html#default_tags-configuration-block).
 * `website_endpoint` - The website endpoint, if the bucket is configured with a website.
 If not, this will be an empty string.